tohu777/SITELESS-forms/README.md

 https://tohu777.github.io/SITELESS-forms/

-Blender/Python recreations of forms from François Blanciak's book SITELESS: 1001 Building Forms (MIT Press, 2008)
+A repository of Python scripts for Blender recreating forms from François Blanciak's book SITELESS: 1001 Building Forms (MIT Press, 2008)

 This is a modest attempt to recreate just a selection of forms taken from Blanciak's SITELESS book, using Python in Blender.